vidursatija/voiceai/README.md

 6. Alarm Control
   1. Set alarms and reminders

+7. Wolfram Control
+  1. Use Wolfram Alpha to get answers to mathematical answers

 #### The following features are available using scripting:
 1. Training
-  1. Added new sentences and tokens for learning
+  1. Added new sentences for text classification (fastText)
-  2. Train POS tagger, NER tagger, fastText with for better accuracy and language

 ### Installation
 Place the voiceai directory in your project